MyParcelCOM/contao-lib/README.md

 # MyParcelCom - contao-lib (Api)

+First we recommend to config two new order status at your isotope configuration:

+e.g.

+1.)
+Fullfillment in process (Status if order details transfered) 2.)
+Order shipped (Status if tracking info get from MyParcel.com - Portal)

+##Backend-Modul: MyParcel.com API-Konfiguration
+Here you have to setup (fill in) your MyParcel.com API credentials which you have created at the MyParcel.com Portal under the menu section "API client".
+Its located under the profil icon !

+The following setup data needed:

+- API-client credentials (from MyParcel.com Portal)
+- Name of MyParcel.com-Shop
+- Dropdownvalue (in this case Isotope)
+- your choosen orderstatus

+For the orderstatus you have two choices.
+The field "MyParcel.com-Bestellstatus" is the shown status if the order data are transfered e.g. Fullfillment in process.
+The field "Status für Tracking" setup which status is shown if tracking data available e.g. Order shipped.
+The configured/set status are changed by the bundles automatically.

+## Backend-Modul: MyParcel.com API Lieferung
+This menu shows all orders which are transfered to the MyParcel.com Portal.
+Here you can see the "shipment-id" for each order from the MyParcel.com portal, too.

+(German part)
 Im Folgenden werden ein paar Hinweise für die Einrichtung des Bundles gegeben.
 ## Backend-Modul: MyParcel.com API-Konfiguration
 In diesem Modul kann der Zugriff auf die MyParcel.com-API konfiguriert werden.